WeiChenPsy/WeiChen_2025BHS_project/README.md

 To investigate differences in functional connectivity strength among the three RSNs within each ROI, I first performed a Friedman test, a non-parametric alternative to repeated-measures ANOVA.
 This was followed by pairwise Wilcoxon signed-rank tests as post-hoc comparisons.

-* For ROI 1, the correlation with the Salience Network (SN) was significantly higher than with the Default Mode Network (DMN) (p = .031).
+* For ROI 1, the correlation with the SN was significantly higher than with the DMN (p = .031).
 * For ROI 2, the correlation with SN was significantly higher than with both DMN and FPN (p = .031 for both comparisons).
     * No significant difference was found between DMN and FPN within ROI 2 (p = .313).